 Long-term channel evolution with and without augmentation is also uncertain.
 Pre-augmentation analyses indicate that since 2002, incision has decreased and lateral erosion has increased.
 Will meander bends in the wandering portion of the J2 Return Channel continue to migrate and supply sufficient lateral erosion to forestall downstream incision, or will the reach stabilize and downstream incision increase?
 Will the elimination of flood flows (and associated sediment) through the breakthrough channel reduce the potential for episodic incision events or will the elimination of the external sediment supply accelerate baseline incision?

 Regardless of these uncertainties we can say with confidence that there is a substantial sediment deficit in the J2 Return Channel that has, and continues to, impact channel form.
-At present theimpacts (in terms of narrowingandplanform change) have not progressed downstream of Overton Bridge but may at some unknown point in the future.
+At present the most serious planform impact (transition from braided to wandering) has not progressed downstream of Overton Bridge but may at some unknown point in the future.
 As such, mechanical augmentation at the upper end of the J2 Return Channel theoretically reduces future risk to downstream habitat but near- and long-term benefits are difficult to quantify and weigh against the annual cost of augmenting sediment.
-Alternatives that allow for sediment replenishment without annual mechanical augmentation may offer a longer-term solution.
+Alternatives that allow for sediment replenishment without annual mechanical augmentation may offer a longer-term solution, though their effectiveness, when compared to recent mechanical augmentation efforts, is unknown.

 Sediment augmentation: History and Context